 Donations and sponsors to support gallery programs like Second Sundays are welcome.
 The Harlow Art Center is a 501(c)3, membership-based nonprofit – your gift is fully tax deductible in accordance with current tax law.
 If you have an idea for a future Second Sunday event, please email us at email@example.com.

 The first four SECOND SUNDAY events of 2018:

 Sunday, January 14, 2-4PM: Personal Identity Clay Sculpture with Rachel Hamlin (the event is now full)

 Sunday, February 11, 2-4PM: Pencil Drawing: A Different Kind of Self-Portrait with Wendy Burton

 Sunday, March 11, 2-4PM: Recycled Robots with Gayle Chung

 Sunday, April 8, 2-4PM: Nature Journaling with Andrea Lani

 The Harlow Art Center, located in downtown historic Hallowell is home to the Kennebec Valley Art Association, a membership based 501(c)3 nonprofit dedicated to connecting and celebrating art, artists and community in central Maine since 1963.

-Programs at the Harlow Art Center are funded in part by a Partnership Grant from the Maine Arts Commission, an independent state agency supported by the National Endowment for the Arts and by a generous gift from the Roxanne Quimby Foundation, Inc.
+Programming is funded in part by a Partnership Grant from the Maine Arts Commission, an independent state agency supported by the National Endowment for the Art.